huijing/personal-website/content/blog/2024-02-09-wow-the-blog-is-ten-years-old.md

 Anyway, that's all.
 Here's a photo of #notmycat looking handsome.

-{{<img4w filename="posts/ten-years/hei" filetype="jpg" alt="Hei is a handsome black community cat that lives outside but climbs in through my window to take naps on rainy days">}}
+{{<img4w filename="posts/ten-years/hei" filetype="jpg" alt="Hei is a handsome black community cat that is an outside cat but climbs in through my window to take naps on rainy days">}}

 <em><small>Credits: OG:image from <a href="https://www.vecteezy.com/photo/32037195-cat-celebrating-birthday-wearing-party-hat-isolated-on-yellow-background">Vecteezy.com</a></small></em>